Types of socialism: Dengism

-Trotskyism is the theory of Marxism as advocated by Leon Trotsky.
-Trotsky considered himself a Bolshevik–Leninist, arguing for the establishment of a vanguard party.
-He considered himself an advocate of orthodox Marxism.
-His politics differed greatly from those of Stalin or Mao, most importantly in declaring the need for an international "permanent revolution" and arguing that democracy is essential to both socialism and communism.
-Numerous groups around the world continue to describe themselves as Trotskyist and see themselves as standing in this tradition, although they have diverse interpretations of the conclusions to be drawn from this.
+China was the first country to adopt this model, although it is vaguely similar to Russia under Lenin's New Economic Policy.
+The adoption of this model significantly boosted China's economy, leading to what is often referred to as the Chinese economic miracle.
+Over a period of thirty years, China achieved an annual GDP growth rate of over 8%, securing its position as the world's second-largest economy.
+Dengism, with its influence, has found adoption in other countries as well.
+Notably, both Vietnam and Laos have embraced this ideology, resulting in substantial economic growth.
+In the case of Laos, the real GDP growth rate reached 8.3%.
+Additionally, Cuba began exploring this model, allowing small and medium-sized private businesses in 2021.

 Council communism and left communism

 Council communism, or councilism, is a current of libertarian Marxism that emerged from the November Revolution in the 1920s, characterized by its opposition to state capitalism/state socialism as well as its advocacy of workers' councils as the basis for workers' democracy.
-Originally affiliated with the Communist Workers Party of Germany (KAPD), council communism continues today as a theoretical and activist position within the greater libertarian socialism movement.
+Originally affiliated with the Communist Workers' Party of Germany (KAPD), council communism continues today as a theoretical and activist position within the greater libertarian socialism movement.

 Chief among the tenets of council communism is its opposition to the party vanguardism and democratic centralism of Leninist ideologies and its contention that democratic workers' councils arising in the factories and municipalities are the natural form of working class organization and authority.
 Council communism also stands in contrast to social democracy through its formal rejection of both the reformism and parliamentarism.

 The historical origins of left communism can be traced to the period before World War I, but it only came into focus after 1918.
 All left communists were supportive of the October Revolution in Russia, but retained a critical view of its development.
 However, some would in later years come to reject the idea that the revolution had a proletarian or socialist nature, asserting that it had simply carried out the tasks of the bourgeois revolution by creating a state capitalist system.